villadora/express-http-proxy/README.md

 The library will automatically use https if the provided path has 'https://' or ':443'.
 You may also set option ```https``` to true to always use https.

 You can use ```proxyReqOptDecorator``` to ammend any auth or challenge headers required to succeed https.

+### Q: Does it work behind a corporate firewall?

+The library will respect `http_proxy` or `HTTP_PROXY` and `no_proxy` environment variables if set and route outside requests through configured corporate firewall proxy.

 ### Q: How can I support non-standard certificate chains?